l-vo/photos-picker/README.md

 This library works and is tested with Python 2.7.
 Other Python versions are not tested yet.

 ## Usage
-The main class `PhotosPicker` accepts a "picker" and an "uploader" as arguments.
-The picker allows to select photos while the uploader copy them to a given destination.
-This is the simplest example which copy the 50 lastest photos to another directory:
+The main class `PhotosPicker` accepts a "picker", a tuple of "filters" and an "uploader" as arguments.
+The picker allows to select photos while the filters modify them.
+At the end of the process, the uploader copy transformed (or not) photos to a given destination.
+Below the simplest example which copy the 50 lastest photos to another directory:

 ```python
 from photospicker.picker.last_photos_picker import LastPhotosPicker